Causal Discovery Should Embrace the Wisdom of the Crowd

 \subsection{A Real-World Case Study}

 Guided by the above thought experiment, we conducted a proof-of-concept study with the same \textit{Asia} network as the main testbed to understand better the plausibility, potentials and pitfalls of our envisioned paradigm of causal learning by wisdom of the crowd.
 In this study, 20 participants were recruited as expert informants to share their causal knowledge about the \textit{Asia} network through a structured survey.
 Participants were not given access to the ground-truth network.
 Instead, they were provided with detailed textual descriptions of variables in each network, and were asked to assess pairwise causal relationships among the variables.
-Further details on the survey design and experimental procedures can be found in Appendix \ref{survey}.
+This study followed Institutional Review Board (IRB) procedures, as detailed in Appendix \ref{irbs}.
+Survey design and experimental procedures are described in Appendix \ref{survey}, and additional network data can be found in Appendix \ref{bnbench}.
 Figure \ref{fig:complexity_two_panel} visualizes the absolute value distributions of causal scores given by the participants, offering an immediate impression that expert causal knowledge is far from uniform at both the participant and query levels.
 In the left panel, markedly different violin shapes across participants reveal strong heterogeneity: some concentrate near extreme values indicating consistently high confidence, while others show more variable judgments across queries through their broad, flat distributions.
 On the right panel, queries likewise induce diverse distributions across the participants.
 Some queries exhibit more ambiguity and disagreement, whereas others reach broad consensus.
 Together, these patterns highlight the complex, high-dimensional nature of expert causal knowledge.